mbottini/CS261-Assignment-4/README.md

 All of the Visual Studio crap was provided by the professor as well, as I have to turn it in as a Visual Studio Project instead of tarballing it like a normal person.

+Varidic argument template is provided by the teacher.
+I've never used it before, but it seems to work okay.

+Current questions still being asked:

+* Is it right to have `getCollaborators` and `setCollaborators` in the superclass, even though **Book** doesn't implement them?
+* Each `addItem` function in Library.cpp has some repetitive code while adding to the various maps.
+Can that be put into a function?
+* Is it a good idea to just call `deleteMapContents` on every Map?
+Alternatively, can we add each Map to some sort of container, and then iterate through each vector?
+I don't know if I would want to do that, though.